Updated: Jun 1

 It was while in prison that Bosie views about Oscar Wilde softened a little.

-As Oscar had died penniless in Paris in 1900, I don’t think this was Bosie finally realizing what he’d done.
+As Oscar died penniless in Paris in 1900, I don’t think this was Bosie finally realizing what he’d done.
 It was just more narcissistic whining from a man who didn’t understand that he couldn’t behave however he wanted and get away with it.
-And perhaps a last bid to claim some type of fame by saying he’d been friends with Oscar Wilde.
+And perhaps it was Bosie's a last bid to claim some type of fame by saying he’d been friends with Oscar Wilde.